inge4pres/blog/inge.4pr.es/content/post/sustainable-performance.md

 This process enables focused analysis and targeted optimization efforts on specific areas, ensuring a more efficient and effective approach to performance improvement.

-The most sensible approach to gain improvements is "divide and conquer": don't expect to achieve huge gains at once, but rather segregate the problematic parts of your software into logical units that can be tackled in isolation.
+The most sensible approach to gain improvements is "divide and conquer": don't expect to achieve huge gains all at once, but rather segregate the problematic parts of your software into logical units that can be tackled in isolation.

 - Identify low-hanging fruits: these are typically very small, but frequent, units of execution.
 For example, if you are